 had a military tradition and maybe this explains why the chapel is dedicated to St. Paul.

-The Conversion of St Paul by Taddeo Zuccari is painted on slate (that's why it shines) and it is a very fine example of Mannerist painting.
-It is clearly inspired by the
+The Conversion of St. Paul by Taddeo Zuccari is painted on slate (that's why it shines) and it is a very fine example of Mannerist painting.
+The subject is a dramatic one, but the attention of the viewer is caught by the use of colour and by the tall and elegant figure of St. Paul.
+You may wish to see a detail of the painting in a page dealing with feet and sandals.

 On the left wall of the chapel one sees the monuments to three members of the Frangipane family, Antonino and his two sons Mario and Curzio.
-The author of these busts is unknown, maybe he had in mind the bust of Michelangelo sculpted by Jean de Boulogne (il Giambologna) now in Museo dell'Accademia in Florence.
-The dead are portrayed in a very dignified manner, but they look very much alike.
+The author of these busts is unknown: the dead are portrayed in a very dignified manner, but they look very much alike.
 In addition the busts look in different directions and the viewer has to shift position to see each of them properly.

 On the right wall of the chapel there are three other busts of the same size and inserted in the same marble frame, but the viewer is immediately struck by the fact that he sees three different persons and that the three busts are looking at him.
 Muzio and his sons Roberto and Lello were all dead when Alessandro Algardi was commissioned their busts, so either he worked by looking at portraits of them or he felt free to represent them as ideal models of a military leader (Muzio), a man of culture (Roberto), a young hero (Lello).

-Roberto Frangipane was also involved with the kings of France as he was an advisor to Henri III, the brother of Charles IX.
+Roberto Frangipane was an advisor to King Henry III, younger brother of Charles IX.
 He was an abbè and as such he was entitled to wear ecclesiastical dress, without necessarily having official ecclesiastical duties.
 Algardi did not make use of different marbles, nevertheless the hair and the moustaches of Roberto seem of a different color.
 The portrait shows some distinctive features of a XVIIth century gentleman like the short moustaches and the pointed beard or the somewhat ruffled hair.

-Lello Frangipane died in 1600 at the age of 26 during the siege of Sabatellum in Croatia.
+Lello Frangipane died in 1600 at the age of 26 in Pannonia Inferior, an ancient Roman province corresponding to today's Croatia.
 He was sent there by Pope Clement VIII to support the Habsburgs in containing an Ottoman attack.
-In the bust he is shown wearing a fine XVIth century armour similar to that shown in the portrait of Cosimo I de' Medici by Angelo Bronzino.
+In the bust he is shown wearing a fine XVIth century armour similar to that shown in the portrait of Cosimo I de' Medici, Duke of Florence, by Angelo Bronzino.

-Bernini used to portray his models in the act of talking.
-Algardi, more in line with the recommendations of the Accademia di S. Luca, thought better to portray them with their mouth shut, but that does not mean that he did not want his busts to talk to the viewer!
+Gian Lorenzo Bernini used to portray his sitters in the act of talking; Algardi, more in line with the recommendations of Accademia di S. Luca, thought better to portray them with their mouth shut, but that does not mean that he did not want his busts to speak to the viewer!

 Other pages dealing with Baroque sculpture: